CRAZY LAZY CORN!!!

 The Maize-10-Maze project is a type of living map of the maize genome in which 10 individual rows represent the 10 chromosomes of corn.
 We have selected nearly 100 different naturally-occurring mutants of maize that illustrate genetic control of plant growth and development.
 Mutants that have been mapped to chromosome 1 are in row 1, those mapped to chromosome 2 in row 2, and so on.

-A collaborative FSU-FAMU (Drs.
-Bass & Onokpise) public outreach activity, hosted by FAMU Forestry and Conservation
+A collaborative FSU-FAMU (Dr. Bass & Kimberly Davis) public outreach activity, hosted by FAMU Forestry and Conservation

 Education (FAMU-FACE) Summer Program and FSU Biology.

-Public Event Field Day - June 24, 2017, at Mission Road Research Facility
+Public Event Field Day - Date TBA, June, 2023, at Mission Road Research Facility

 List of Chromosome Mutants for Display: